nantywanty/mapmory/README.md

 - Node version 16
 - Screen

-Note: MongoDB is not required as database is hosted on MongoDB Atlas.

 ## Steps to start backend server

 From project root directory:
 #### `cd backend`
 #### `npm install`